Eligibility and Application for CURIOUS Program

 - Personnel statement (no more than 500 words) should include:

-- why you want to participate in the CURIOUS program
+• why you want to participate in the CURIOUS program and how will the program help you achieve your career goals

 (click on the mentor's name to view their profile and link to their lab)